Updated on 6/27/2023 by Suzanne Kantra with new features and screenshots

 How to get started on Instagram

 Start off on Instagram by getting the free app from the Apple App Store or Google Play.
-When you first open the app, you’ll need to register by giving your email, creating a username and selecting a strong password.
+When you first open the app, you’ll need to register by giving your email or mobile number, creating a username, and selecting a strong password.

 Important Instagram terminology

 Your Instagram profile is where you tell people who you are and what you like to post.
-When you click on the option “Edit your profile,” you can add your name as the heading of your bio and write whatever else about yourself you would like.
-You can add a link to another website, such as your social media profile on Twitter or Facebook.
-You may also choose a profile picture.
+When you click on the option “Edit your profile,” you can add your name, pronouns and gender, a bio, and a link to another website, such as your social media profile on Twitter or Facebook.
+You may also choose a profile picture or create an avatar.
 This will appear at the top left of your profile, your posts, and any comments you write.

-You can find your own profile page by choosing the rightmost tab on the bottom of your screen.
-Before you set a profile picture, the icon for this tab will appear as a white figure inside of a grey circle.
+You can find your own profile page by choosing the rightmost icon at the bottom of your screen.
+Before you set a profile picture, the icon will appear as a white figure inside of a grey circle.
 This will later change to your chosen profile picture.
 On your profile, you’ll find all of the photos and videos you’ve shared and any photos other users have tagged you in (called “Photos of You”).
-You should also see Story Highlights underneath your bio.
-This will allow you to add any stories you have posted on your profile permanently.
+You can also add Story Highlights to your profile, which are stories you have posted to your profile permanently.

-When you activate the private account setting, people who aren’t following you can still find and see your profile (bio and user name) but won’t be able to gain access to your posts or the posts of you tab.
+When you activate the private account setting, people who aren’t following you can still find and see your profile (bio and user name) but won’t be able to gain access to your posts.

 Posts are the photos and videos you choose to share on Instagram.
 To create a post, select the plus sign tab at the bottom of the screen and choose up to ten photos or videos from your phone’s library or take one with the app.
 Then, you have the option to clip videos, edit photos, and add filters.
 Before sharing, you can write a caption, tag other users, set a location, or link your post to another social media site.

 Stories are similar to posts, yet they disappear after 24 hours.
-You can view others’ at the top of the home screen, or by visiting a user’s profile and pressing on their profile picture when it has a hot pink circle around it.
+You can view other people's posts at the top of the home screen or by visiting a user’s profile and pressing on their profile picture when it has a hot pink circle around it.
 If you would like to post your own story, you can swipe right on your home screen.
 To see it afterward, press on your own profile picture.

 Story highlights allow you to take your past stories and make them a permanent part of your profile.
 You can organize separate stories together.
 For example, I have seen people make story highlights with photos from a recent vacation or special event.
-When you visit your profile, you should be prompted to add Story Highlights underneath your bio.
+When you visit your profile, you can add Story Highlights underneath your bio.